nebarnix/VoiceDetectingSquelch/README.md

 A 1.5khz RC HP filter on the input using a 10nF cap and a 10k resistor in series with the arduino nano pin will reduce low frequency signal clipping and improve the performance of the algorithm.

+# Hardware Needed
+* An arduino nano
+* Two 2.2k ADC bias resistors  Vcc---2.2k---ADCPin---2.2k----GND
+* A headphones jack
+* 10nF capacitor decoupling capacitor between the signal input pin from the jack and the ADC pin
+* Optional but helpful: 10k resistor between ADC pin and 10nF capacitor to make a 1.5Khz high pass filter

 # Test modes
 * Mode 1: Hold the sql-down button at startup for o-scope mode using arduino serial plotter
 * Mode 2: Hold the sql-up button at startup for band energy mode using arduino serial plotter (useful for fine tuning the equalizer to match your radio's sound characteristics)